Look-down/shoot-down: Problem and naming

 Airborne intercept radar relying exclusively on time domain radar techniques is effectively blind any time the radar's antenna is aimed towards the Earth's surface.
 That is because pointing the radar at the ground produces a large reflection.
 That reflection and the ensuing "cluttered" display overwhelms human operators and computing systems (see ground clutter).
 Radar systems of this type are essentially useless when pointed ‘down’ at the surface, with the zone of weakness near and below the horizon.
-This zone can be actively utilized by enemy combatants wishing to hide from radar tracking utilizing a technique known as terrain masking.
+This zone can be actively utilized by enemy combatants wishing to hide from radar tracking.

 Frequency domain signal processing combined with time domain signal processing, as in pulse-Doppler radar, is a way to eliminate that vulnerability.

 Look down

 Militaries require performance of airborne intercept radar under all aspects, including downwards.
 By using techniques to effectively remove clutter, human operators and computers can focus on targets of interest.
 This allows the radar system to "look down", and that eliminates the zone of weakness.
-Military air combat vehicles that lack this capability are blind to attack from below and along the line of the horizon.
+Military air combat vehicles that lack this capability are blind to targets below and along the line of the horizon and therefore unable to engage or attack them.